 API Keys

 API keys authenticate every request to the wylon inference API.
-Each key is bound to a project, carries a scope, and can be rotated or revoked without redeploying your application.
+Each key is bound to a project, and can be rotated or deleted without redeploying your application.

 Anatomy of a key